Psst: I use affiliate links on my site. If you make a purchase through them, I may receive a small commission at no cost to you.

 Surprise!
 Munich isn’t technically on the Romantic Road.
 But, our journey started here since this is where we flew in from London.

 Munich ended up being a great spot to start our Romantic Road itinerary even though I’ve heard Frankfurt is also a great starting point if you start north and drive south.
 It truly doesn’t matter.
 In Munich, we mainly spent most of our time drinking beer at the Hofbräuhaus and the Biergarten am Viktualienmarkt outside.
 Both were wonderful!
+Check out my guide on what to do with one day in Munich.

 We started out our trip by making a day trip from Munich to the famous Neuschwanstein Castle and the town of Füssen!
 More details on that below.